Wedding Cake Flavors & Options

-The taste, flavor, and texture of your wedding cake is equally as important as its appearance.
+The taste, flavor, and texture of your wedding cake are equally as important as its appearance.
 The flavor should be distinguishable and the texture should be moist.
 The traditional wedding cake has been snow-white with a moderate vanilla flavor and white frosting.
 More recently, cake flavorings have taken on a variety of not-so-traditional characteristics.

 The change has come about primarily due to the overall trend toward diverse cuisine alternatives, coinciding with popular flavoring trends.
 Without a doubt, the cake flavor should be decided upon by the bride and groom and should reflect the style of the wedding.